Thursday, April 30, 2026

 LinkedinShare on Twitter

-Dr Jitendra Singh wants to raise of awareness of government-backed R&D funding
+Dr Jitendra Singh wants to raise awareness of government-backed R&D funding

 Under the National Quantum Mission, a 1,000-km quantum communication network—one of the longest in the world—has been successfully demonstrated within less than two years of its launch, marking rapid progress against the mission’s target of achieving 2,000 km over an eight-year period.

-The Department of Science and Technology (DST) informed Minister for Science & Technology Dr Jitendra Singh of the milestone on 8 Apr.
+The Department of Science and Technology (DST) gave project update on 8 Apr to Minister for Science & Technology Dr Jitendra Singh, highlighting the milestone.

 The milestone, achieved using indigenous technology developed by QNu Labs—a startup supported under the mission and focused on quantum-safe cybersecurity solutions—represents one of the longest quantum key distribution (QKD) deployments globally since the mission’s launch in October 2024.